"Low wages for disability

 per capita fiscal spending on community developmental disability

-benefits are far below the levels needed to attract and retain
+benefits still remain far below the levels needed to attract and retain

-qualified individuals.
+qualified employees.
 Annual turnover of direct care staff

 can exceed 50% and many organizations have vacancies of 20% and